Italian Fellowships

 Detail of an eighteenth-century fresco by Aureliano Milani in the Mirror Gallery of the seventeenth-century Palazzo Doria Pamphilj in Rome (photograph © Konstantinos Papaioannou and licensed through Dreamstime)

-The deadline for Italian Fellowships passed in February 2024.
-The winners for 2024–25 will be announced on April 25 at the Janet & Arthur Ross Rome Prize Ceremony and Concert.
+Winners of 2024–25 Italian Fellowships were announced on April 25 at the Janet & Arthur Ross Rome Prize Ceremony and Concert.
 The Academy will reopen the application portal for 2025–26 Italian Fellowships in fall 2024.
 Please check back for updated information and guidelines.

 General